|Acceptance notifications||March 31, 2023|

 - Intended outcomes of the workshop, their benefits and significance

 - Required facilities

-- Any equipment workshop organizers plan to bring and use for the workshop, including size, weight, light emission, sound emission, power requirements, etc
+- Any equipment workshop organisers plan to bring and use for the workshop, including size, weight, light emission, sound emission, power requirements, etc

 - Plans for asynchronous engagements for participants that are unable to access in-person or synchronous virtual space, particularly for reasons of pandemic or technical limitations